 Linlithgow Palace and Loch

-Well, I can’t promise that you’ll feel like a Royal visiting this ancient town, but I can promise you a beautifully tranquil wander around the grounds of Linlithgow Palace and Loch.
+Well, I can’t promise that you’ll feel like a royal visiting this ancient town, but I can promise you a beautifully tranquil wander around the grounds of Linlithgow Palace and Loch.

 A Wheelchair Accessible Walk Around Linlithgow Loch

-It’s not a huge car park and it was quite full when we arrived, but we found a parking bay in St Ninian’s Way car park.
-Once parked, you can either turn right and head towards Linlithgow Palace which involves some steep paths or take a left and enjoy a flatter walk around the loch.
+It’s not a huge car park, and it was quite full when we arrived, but we found a parking bay in St Ninian’s Way car park.
+Once parked, you can either turn right and head towards Linlithgow Palace, which involves some steep paths, or take a left and enjoy a flatter walk around the loch.

-There is a wide range of trees, including my favourite, the Willow tree (which we named one of our kittens after).
-The trees line the paths on both sides and it’s really lovely.
+There is a wide range of trees, including my favourite, the willow tree (which we named one of our kittens after).
+The trees line the paths on both sides, and it’s really lovely.

-Linlithgow Palace sits on the hill overlooking the loch surrounded by lots of greenery.
+Linlithgow Palace sits on the hill overlooking the loch, surrounded by lots of greenery.
 I love how you can enjoy views of the Palace across the Loch the entire way around the 2.3-mile circular loop.

-There are two ‘cattle style gates’ to go through, which I managed to access in my power wheelchair.
+There are two ‘cattle-style gates’ to go through, which I managed to access in my power wheelchair.
 I also saw a manual wheelchair user in front of me who was able to get through the gates as well.
 I can’t be 100% certain, but it may be slightly more difficult for powered scooter users that are larger in size.

 Going through the second gate takes you onto a path with a road alongside.
-This street is called Blackness Road and there is a lane on the right that we went down, which is on a slight slope.
+This street is called Blackness Road, and there is a lane on the right that we went down, which is on a slight slope.
 This took us to the grassy area below Linlithgow Palace.

-We sat in the sun eating our chips from the Golden Chip and it was great.
+We sat in the sun eating our chips from the Golden Chip, and it was great.
 I usually have cutlery in my bag, but for some reason, it wasn’t in there.
-So because I can’t lift my arms up to my mouth, I used my metal straw instead and although it took a lot of patience to pierce each chip (the chips kept breaking), it worked great as a fork alternative.
+So because I can’t lift my arms up to my mouth, I used my metal straw instead, and although it took a lot of patience to pierce each chip (the chips kept breaking), it worked great as a fork alternative.

-It was the perfect way to end a perfect day reliving my childhood with Allan, my Mum and my nephew.
+It was the perfect way to end a perfect day reliving my childhood with Allan, my mum, and my nephew.

 Final Thoughts

-I haven’t visited inside Linlithgow Palace since my childhood (before I was a power wheelchair user), so I can’t comment on the accessibility at this time.
+I haven’t visited the inside of Linlithgow Palace since my childhood (before I was a power wheelchair user), so I can’t comment on the accessibility at this time.
 This Euan’s Guide review is very helpful though.
-However, I’m happy to share my thoughts and experience of the walk around the Loch which I found to be manageable and pleasant in my wheelchair.
+However, I’m happy to share my thoughts and experience of the walk around the Loch, which I found to be manageable and pleasant in my wheelchair.
 If you are looking for a wheelchair accessible scenic walk with lots of wildlife, then you may want to consider Linlithgow Loch.

 Have you been to Linlithgow Loch?
 Do you have a favourite wheelchair accessible walk?